NateAbru/Contact-Book/README.md

 # Contact-Book
-This program creates a contact book with associated contacts and stores the information in a external file Driver File for this Program is CS211Project1.cpp
+This program creates a contact book with associated contacts and stores the information in a external file.

+Driver File for this Program is CS211Project1.cpp